storydoc-io/docs.storydoc.io/docs/fabric/reference-guide/settings-page.md

 ### Connection settings dialog

+When adding or editing a connection between a datasource and an environment the __connection settings dialog__ is shown.

-The connection details to be entered are depending on the database type.
+The __connection parameters__ to be entered are depending on the datasource type (JDBC, ELASTICSEARCH ...) .

-You can ___test___ the connection before saving the settings.
+You can __test__ the connection before saving the settings.

 [![settings-page-add-connection-settings]][settings-page-add-connection-settings]